 The Professional Standards Unit is responsible for investigating all internal affairs allegations against employees within the Union County Prosecutor’s Office.
 The Unit also oversees all internal affairs investigations from each of the county’s municipal police departments as well as the Union County Sheriff’s Department.
 Criminal complaints against a law enforcement officer will be investigated by members of the Professional Standards Unit or in conjunction with the municipal internal affairs officers.
 If a citizen’s complaint about a police officer does not rise to the level of a crime or there is insufficient evidence to prove a crime was committed, the complaint is referred back to the officer’s employer, the municipal police department, for an administrative investigation by the police department’s internal affairs unit.
 If a police officer is found by his or her employer to have violated a departmental policy or rule during the administrative investigation, then the employer may discipline the officer.

-Any citizen wishing to file a complaint may do so by completing a complaint form below and submitting in person to the Union County Prosecutor’s Office, Monday through Friday between the hours of 8:30 a.m. and 4:30 p.m.; or by emailing the Professional Standards Unit at firstname.lastname@example.org.
+Any citizen wishing to file a complaint may do so by completing this complaint form and submitting it in person to the Union County Prosecutor’s Office, Monday through Friday between the hours of 8:30 a.m. and 4:30 p.m.; or by emailing the Professional Standards Unit at firstname.lastname@example.org.
 Referrals can also be made by calling (908) 527-4500 and requesting to speak to a member of the Professional Standards Unit.
 Complaints may be made anonymously.
+Additional information is available here.

 The Union County Prosecutor’s Office Forensic Laboratory, located at 300 North Avenue in downtown Westfield, is the facility at which physical, narcotics, and DNA evidence is housed, analyzed, and processed for the purposes of aiding criminal investigations in Union County.